sisoe24/Nuke-Tools/README.md

 ![PythonStubs](/resources/images/auto_complete.gif)

 ### 1.3.1.
-Stubs not working correctly
+Stubs are not working

+Because I've changed the path of the stubs and how they are included, you might need to use the command to add them back.
+Once done, reload the window.

-If you have problem visualizing the auto-complete suggestions, be sure to reload the window and update the `python.analysis.packageIndexDepths` setting to something like this:
+If you still have problem visualizing the auto-complete suggestions, try to update the `python.analysis.packageIndexDepths` setting to something like this:

 ```json
 "python.analysis.packageIndexDepths": [